How to build and launch a successful consumer mobile app: Step 2 – get your first 1,000 users

 Press

-When Ania Wysocka first launched Rootd, she knew that she has a compelling story.
-So she focused on getting coverage from the press, starting from the local journalists and then worked her way to the global publications.
+When Ania Wysocka first launched Rootd, she knew that she had a compelling story.
+So she focused on getting coverage from the press, starting with the local journalists and then working her way up to the global publications.

 And then later on, Rootd started making these different lists on Healthline and an article came out in Glamour Magazine and stuff.
 So then I would basically amp that up and send it to even more press in the States, even in Europe, to get more stories behind it."

 Traditional press pitches aren't the only way to generate media attention.
-Sometimes the best stories come from creating something viral that introduces people to your brand.
 Alex Tew and Michael Acton Smith, the founders of Calm, generated over 100,000 email signups before their app even launched by creating a simple website called DoNothingFor2Minutes.com.
 The concept went viral on social media and tech blogs, and at the bottom of the page was a simple call-to-action to sign up for updates about Calm.

 Press works best when you have a compelling personal story (founder overcoming adversity), you're addressing a timely social issue, or you've built something genuinely novel.
 Skip press outreach if your app is similar to many others, you don't have a unique angle, or your target users don't consume traditional media.
 For many apps, micro-influencers and community word-of-mouth will be more effective than chasing major publications.